authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 necessary to give away the exact nature of the algorithm other than to say "You must maintain good sending practices."

-If you use an explicit whitelist, a site may want to list the minimum requirements, and the method of applying to be whitelisted.
+If you use an explicit allow list, a site may want to list the minimum requirements, and the method of applying to be listed.
 Similarly, a provider may wish to state what type of activity will revoke the decision to display logos previously approved.

 ## For users: